 Insulin resistance symptoms

-- Tingling feelings in the hands or feet, as well as feeling more tired than normal.
+- Tingling feelings in the hands or feet and feeling more tired than normal.

 - Infections occur often.